59 Health Symptoms You Should Never Ignore

 Moles that itch or bleed

 The body is a wonderland, made up of freckles, beauty marks, and moles.
 Most of these pose no threat.
-But if any start to itch or bleed, they need to be checked out: stat.
-That mole could be melanoma.
-The American Academy of Dermatology says to follow the ABCDE rules when it comes to moles: asymmetry, border, color, diameter, and evolving.
+But if any start to itch or bleed, they need to be checked out immediately, because it could be a symptom of melanoma.
+The American Academy of Dermatology says to follow the ABCDE rules when it comes to moles: Asymmetry, border, color, diameter, and evolving.
 Changes in any of those categories can be red flags.
-While melanoma accounts for only around 1 percent of all skin cancers, it is the most deadly.
-This year alone, an estimated 7,230 people in the United States will die from skin cancer, according to the American Cancer Society.
-Learn the 7 skin cancer symptoms you should check for now.

 Less time between menstrual cycles